Code-Institute-Submissions/Christmas-Baking-For-Kids/README.md

 ### Libraries
 - [JQuery](https://jquery.com) to simplify DOM manipulation.
-- [Jasmine](https://jasmine.github.io/) to run automated tests on JavaScript and jQuery code.
-- [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery) to make it possible to test jQuery code using Jasmine.
 - [Materialize](https://materializecss.com/) to simplify the structure of the website and make the website responsive.
 - [FontAwesome](https://fontawesome.com/) to provide icons for this site.
 - [Google Fonts](https://fonts.google.com/) to style the website fonts.